SpudGunMan/meshing-around/README.md

 cp config.template config.ini
 ```

-### Configuration
+### Configuration Guide
+The following is documentation for the config.ini file

-Copy the [config.template](config.template) to `config.ini` and set the appropriate interface for your method (serial/ble/tcp).
+If you have not done so, or want to 'factory reset', copy the [config.template](config.template) to `config.ini` and set the appropriate interface for your method (serial/ble/tcp).
 While BLE and TCP will work, they are not as reliable as serial connections.
 There is a watchdog to reconnect TCP if possible.
 To get the BLE MAC address, use:
 ```sh
 meshtastic --ble-scan
 ```